amingilani/blog/content/posts/generating-a-secure-passphrase.md

 is possible to create memorable and secure passwords.

 In this first part of a two-part guide, I'll walk you through my personal favorite password creation mechanism using a technique called diceware.
-The passphrase you will create will be easier to memorize and more secure than this
+You will create a password that is easier to memorize and more secure than this
 one: `SV8uFHnWU7eoe23uRc9Nq4oQrw`.

-In the second part, I'll explain why these passwords are probably significantly more secure than your existing password, explain how attackers try to compromise your passwords, and why a strong password keeps you safe.
+In the second part, I'll explain why these passwords mathematically more secure than your existing password, explain how attackers try to compromise your passwords, and why a strong password keeps you safe.
 Hopefully this will keep you secure online, and if you like it, feel free to share this with people important to you.

 ## Creating A Secure Password